yousufmsoliman/geometry-central/docs/docs/surface/halfedge_mesh/elements.md

 - Traversing from a neighbor element `Face f = halfedge.face()`
 - Iterating around an element `for(Halfedge he : vertex.outgoingHalfedges())`

-Constructing a new element is covered in the [mutation section](mutation.md).
+Adding a new element to a mesh is covered in the [mutation section](mutation.md).

 #### Comparison & Hashing